-The King County Medical Society has created the Community Foundation which is a nonprofit 501(c)3 charitable organization formed in order to:
+The KCMS-CF, which is a nonprofit 501(c)3 charitable organization formed to

-- Help unify organizations to improve the health of the people in and around King County,
+- Unify organizations to improve the health of the people in and around King County,

 - Continue the Society’s enduring commitment to advance both the profession of medicine and the caring and concern of the physician-patient relationship,

 - Provide scholarship funds to medical students through its educational and charitable giving,

 - Create a lasting legacy for the King County Medical Society.

 Specific programs that the Community Program offers are

 - Education: The KCMS-CF recognizes the extraordinary financial needs of medical students.
 In response to the financial shortcomings faced by a majority of medical students, the CF will issue several scholarships each year once endowment requirements are met.